-1634, France: A group of nuns contact a local head of the Catholic Church, claiming to be possessed by a number of demons.
+1632, France: a group of nuns contacts a local head of the Catholic Church, claiming to be possessed by a number of demons.
 These demons are causing the women to behave lustfully and have lurid dreams that cause them to cry out in the night.
-They claim that the demonic possessions only commenced when a Mr. Urbain Grandier was given the title of parish priest — now to be known as Father Urbain — for a local church.
+They claim that the demonic possessions only commenced when a Mr. Urbain Grandier - now to be known as Father Urbain - was given the title of parish priest for a local church.
 He was said to have summoned the demons using black magic and sorcery to send the foul beings to the nunnery.

-Now then: To the macabre case of the Loudun nuns we go!
+Now on to the macabre case of the Loudun possessions.

 The Exploits Began When A Handsome Priest Rejected A Position Within The Nunnery

-Mother Superior “Burned” With Desire For The Sexy Parish-Priest
+Mother Superior 'Burned' With Desire For The Handsome Parish Priest

 The Nuns Began Having Nocturnal Emissions And Provocative Dreams About The Clergy

 The New Director Of The Convent Declared Satan Among Them